Commencement

 Wearing Regalia

 Regalia (cap or tam, gown and hood) must be worn for the Procession and Commencement ceremonies on Saturday and Sunday.
 Commissioning students and those with military service have the option to wear formal military attire in place of the cap and gown if they so choose and if permitted according to their status with the military.
-More information regarding the purchase and rental of regalia will be available on the Brown Bookstore website in late January.
+More information regarding the purchase and rental of regalia is available on the Brown Bookstore website.

 How to Wear Doctoral Regalia